jpuckett-di/gh-deployment-helpers/README.md

 # Deployment Log Helper - Userscript

-This userscript automatically adds a "Copy URL Log" button to GitHub Actions pages that copies the current page URL as plain text and a formatted deployment log as rich HTML.
-It supports multiple repositories with different message formats.
+This userscript automatically adds buttons to GitHub Actions pages and Google Docs.
+On GitHub Actions pages, it copies deployment logs to clipboard.
+On Google Docs, it inserts deployment success text at the cursor position.

 ## Features

-- 🔘 **One-click button** - Adds a "Copy URL Log" button to the top-left corner of GitHub Actions pages
+- 🔘 **Adaptive button** - Adds context-appropriate buttons to supported pages
+  - **GitHub Actions**: "Copy URL Log" button for clipboard operations
+  - **Google Docs**: "Declare Success" button for text insertion
-- 📋 **Dual clipboard formats** - Copies current page URL as plain text + rich HTML deployment log simultaneously
+- 📋 **Dual clipboard formats** - Copies current page URL as plain text + rich HTML deployment log simultaneously (GitHub only)
+- ✏️ **Success text to clipboard** - Copies timestamped success message for manual pasting (Google Docs only)
-- 🕒 **Auto timestamp** - Generates timestamp in 12-hour format with AM/PM (Central Time) for HTML format
+- 🕒 **Auto timestamp** - Generates timestamp in 12-hour format with AM/PM (Central Time)
 - 🌐 **Current page URL** - Uses the current GitHub Actions page URL automatically
 - ❌ **Removable** - Click the × to remove the button if not needed
-- ✅ **Success feedback** - Shows a green toast notification when copied
+- ✅ **Success feedback** - Shows a green toast notification

 ## How to Install